Dasel

 The purpose of this is to allow users to build their own complex logic and filtering without needing specific code being written to handle their use-case.

-Please see the function overview for function documentation and examples.
+Please see the for function documentation and examples.